elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 **Don't forget that you'll also want to install Python via anaconda before installing an IDE!**

 There are many full IDEs for Python, so if you care about a specific feature to be present in an IDE, I suggest you search for that feature among lists of IDEs.
-I aim to keep this list short becuase when you're a beginner long lists can be difficult to navigate.
+I aim to keep this list short because when you're a beginner long lists can be difficult to navigate.

 Summary:

 1. Are you doing scientific python?
 	* Yes:  Spyder or Jupyter Notebooks (try both see which works the best for your projects)
-2. Are you doing data anlysis/science and want the pandas things to be pretty?
+2. Are you doing data analysis/science and want the pandas things to be pretty?
 	* Yes:  Jupyter Notebooks
 3. Are you just getting started with programming?
 	* Yes: likely PyCharm Edu or Wing 101 will suit you the best, presuming that you're using traditional educational materials.
 You might want to do Jupyter Notebooks if you're going down the data analysis track.